-While I wouldn’t recommend going on a camping trip with a single knife and no other tools, the absolute best camping knife for campers should be able to take care of numerous tasks related to wilderness survival and camping.
+While I wouldn’t recommend going on a camping trip with a single knife and no other tools, the best camping knife for campers should be able to take care of numerous tasks related to wilderness survival and camping.

-The knife should be one that you are very comfortable with using and carrying at all times.
+The knife should be one that you are very comfortable using and carrying at all times.
 In an emergency scenario, your camping knife might become your survival knife so it should be able to stand up to the rigors.

-We have some of the best camping knives on the market on our great list.
+We have some of the best camping knives on the market on our list.
 Tell us what you think about our choice of the absolute best camping knife for campers!